Section 10. Classifications.

 Section 110.
 Officers.

-A. Titles.
-The officers of the Board of Trustees shall be a chairman and a secretary.
-The president of this Association shall serve as chairman and the executive director shall serve as secretary.
+Titles.
+The officers of the Board of Trustees shall be a chair and a secretary.
+The president of this Association shall serve as chair and the executive director shall serve as secretary.

-In the absence of the president, the office of chairman shall be filled by the vice-president, and in the absence of the vice-president, a voting member of the Board of Trustees shall be elected to serve as a chairman pro tem.
+In the absence of the president, the office of chair shall be filled by the vice president, and in the absence of the vice president, a voting member of the Board of Trustees shall be elected to serve as a chair pro tem.

-In the absence of the secretary, the chairman shall appoint a secretary pro tem.
+In the absence of the secretary, the chair shall appoint a secretary pro tem.

 Section 120.
 Trustee Regions.